bulgantamiri/fibostackclient/doc/source/cli/interactive.rst

 =========

-Using interactive mode inside scripts sounds counter-intuitive, but the same single-authentication benefit can be achieved by passing OSC commands to the CLI via :code:`stdin`.
+Using interactive mode inside scripts sounds counter-intuitive, but the same single-authentication benefit can be achieved by passing fsc commands to the CLI via :code:`stdin`.

 Sample session: